 Many states also offer adoption tax credits.
 Visit your state’s web site or contact your tax advisor to find out if a state tax credit may be available to you.

 Check with your employer to see if your workplace has an adoption benefit.
-If they do not, the “Adoption-Friendly Workplace” program listed in the resources below offers information and tools to propose one to your employer.
+If they do not, the “Adoption-Friendly Workplace” program offers information and tools to propose one to your employer.
 A listing of the best adoption-friendly workplaces is also available on their web site.

 Adoption loans to help make your dream a reality.

 America’s Christian Credit Union

 America’s Christian Credit Union has been a leader in adoption financing since they started their Adoption Loan Program in 2009.
 Since then they’ve helped unite over 1,200 families including Adoption Associates families!
 ACCU is not just interested in joining families together, they want to strengthen them too.

 A Child Waits Foundation